ShowcaseMePortfolioist/portfolio-documentation/docs/html.md

 ## Navigation Type and Structure

-This Website has a Menu for navigation.
-The navigation links are inside the Option Menu.
+This website employs a menu for navigation, with the navigation links contained inside the option menu.

 **_Code Example_**